colinhoglund/ansible-stuff/README.md

-# ansible-stuff
+# Ansible 2 stuff
-A collection of various ansible related things for Centos and Ubuntu
+A collection of Ansible tools for Centos and Ubuntu